pulp-platform/pulpino/sw/apps/sequential_tests/convolution/README.md

 ## Setup

+Set `DATA_WIDTH` equal to 16 to have "short" values or 8 to have "char" ones.
 Set `RANDOM` equal to 1 to generate a random image.
 Modify `COL` and `ROW` to change the image size.
 Set `WRITE_FILE` equal to 1 to generate the `data_image.h` header file for RISC-V.